 Loop Roof is a sky-high cocktail bar and restaurant made all the more special with its open air, garden setting.
 On a warm night, try the Loop punch, with Havana Club, Cognac, peach liqueur and bitters, gomme syrup and lemon.

 While it’s not easy to spot, it’s certainly worth the look.
 With an easy-to-miss entry via Tattersalls Lane, Ferdydurke is a hip and lofty space.
-It offers cocktails, Vietnamese food, hot dogs (it has its own frankfurt menu), truffle mac and cheese and chilli cheese potatoes and a relaxed balcony.
-It’s a firm favourite with the cocktail crowd.
+It offers cocktails, a relaxed balcony and tasty snack menu including a range of gourmet hot dogs and toasties and other ‘hit the spot’ favourites including pulled pork croquettes.

 Looking for more?

 An icon of Carlton, Jimmy Watson’s houses one of the area’s best-kept elevated secrets, Wolf’s Lair.
 Enjoy the intimacy of the petite bar or sit up in the treetops amongst the perfectly manicured gardens.
 There’s a selection of refreshing beers and ciders, plus a range of local and international wine and bubbles.

 Taking rooftop bars to new heights is Blue Diamond.
 Fifteen floors above the city streets, this Art Deco jazz bar is like a 1920s Manhattan speakeasy with a panoramic balcony with what could be the mightiest views of any bar in the city.